-This week your the embryo is about the size of a sesame or orange seed and looks remarkably like a tiny tadpole complete with a stubby tail.
-This tadpole is three layers, the ectoderm, mesoderm, and the endoderm.
+This week your embryo is about the size of a sesame or orange seed and looks remarkably like a tiny tadpole, complete with a stubby tail.
+This tadpole is three layers, the ectoderm, mesoderm, and endoderm.
 Each layer is predestined to create specific parts of your future baby, and they are each hard at work preparing to put the pieces together.

 The ectoderm will form the neural tube where your baby's spinal cord, brain, backbone, and nerves will develop.
 This layer will also develop into tooth enamel, skin, hair, nails, and sweat glands.